Isotopy and equivalence of knots in 3-manifolds: Introduction

 \section{Introduction}

-Let $M$ be a closed, oriented $3$-manifold.
-A knot $K$ in $M$ is a (tame) embedding of the (oriented) circle in $M$.
+Let $M$ be a smooth, closed, oriented $3$-manifold.
+A knot $K$ in $M$ is a smooth embedding of the (oriented) circle in $M$.
 There are three natural equivalence relations on knots in $M$.
-We say that the knots $K,J\colon S^1\into M$ are \emph{equivalent} if there is an orientation preserving homeomorphism $f\colon M\to M$ such that $f\circ K=J$.
-On the other hand, we say that $K$ and $J$ are \emph{isotopic} if there is a (tame) $1$-parameter family of embeddings $F_t\colon S^1\times[0,1]\to M$ such that $F_0=K$ and $F_1 =J$.
-We say that $K$ and $J$ are \emph{ambient isotopic} if there is a $1$-parameter family of homeomorphisms $G_t\colon M\to M$ such that $G_0$ is the identity and $G_1\circ K=J$.
-By the isotopy extension theorem~\cite[Corollary 1.4]{Edwards-Kirby}, two knots in any fixed $M$ are isotopic if and only if they are ambient isotopic.
+We say that the knots $K,J\colon S^1\into M$ are \emph{equivalent} if there is an orientation-preserving diffeomorphism $f\colon M\to M$ such that $f\circ K=J$.
+On the other hand, we say that $K$ and $J$ are \emph{isotopic} if there exists a smooth map

+such that each $F_t$, for $t\in [0,1]$, is a smooth embedding, with $F_0 = K$ and $F_1 = J$.
+Finally we say that $K$ and $J$ are \emph{ambient isotopic} if there exists a smooth map

+such that each $G_t$, for $t\in [0,1]$, is a diffeomorphism, with $G_0=\Id_M$ and $G_1 \circ K = J$.
+By the isotopy extension theorem, two knots in any fixed $M$ are isotopic if and only if they are ambient isotopic.
 It is clear from the definitions that ambient isotopy implies equivalence of knots.
-It is then interesting to ask to what extent equivalence implies isotopy.
+It is then interesting to ask to what extent equivalence implies isotopy for knots.

-Let $\Mod^+(M)$ denote the \emph{mapping class group} of $M$, that is, the set of orientation preserving homeomorphisms of the closed, oriented $3$-manifold $M$, modulo isotopy.
-Any orientation preserving homeomorphism of $S^3$ is isotopic to the identity~\cite{Fisher} (see also~\cite[Section~1.B]{B-Z}); in other words, the mapping class group of $S^3$ is trivial, and thus, the notions of equivalence and isotopy of knots coincide.
+Let $\Mod^+(M)$ denote the \emph{mapping class group} of $M$, that is, the set of orientation-preserving diffeomorphisms of the smooth, closed, oriented $3$-manifold $M$, modulo isotopy.\footnote{While it is common to define the mapping class group using homeomorphisms modulo isotopy, in this article we work in the smooth category for simplicity.
+This is justified by the fact that the topological and smooth mapping class groups are naturally isomorphic.
+See Section~\ref{sec:proof-irred} for further details.} Every orientation-preserving diffeomorphism of $S^3$ is isotopic to the identity~\cite{Cerf:1968}; in other words, the mapping class group of $S^3$ is trivial, and thus, the notions of equivalence and isotopy of knots coincide.
 Plainly, equivalent knots are isotopic in any $3$-manifold with trivial mapping class group.
 The converse is the main result of this paper.

-\begin{theorem} Let $M$ be a prime, closed, oriented $3$-manifold.
-Equivalent knots in $M$ are isotopic if and only if $\Mod^+(M)$ is trivial. \end{theorem}
+\begin{theorem} Let $M$ be a prime, smooth, closed, oriented $3$-manifold.
+If $f\colon M\to M$ is an orientation-preserving diffeomorphism which is not isotopic to the identity, then there exists a knot $K\subseteq M$ such that $K$ and $f(K)$ are not isotopic.

+In particular, $M$ contains a pair of equivalent but not isotopic knots if and only if $\Mod^+(M)$ is non-trivial. \end{theorem}

 In the case of irreducible $3$-manifolds, Theorem~\ref{thm:main} is a direct consequence of the following more general theorem.
+Throughout the article, a loop $\gamma$ in a $3$-manifold $M$ refers to a continuous map $\gamma\colon S^{1}\to M$.
+The homotopy class of $\gamma$ canonically determines a conjugacy class in $\pi_{1}(M)$.